 Once our design was complete, it came to our attention by Dr. Cesar Luongo that there were some design flaws.
-Mainly, the spring will produce its maximum force when the least amount of force is needed and its minimum force when the most force is needed.
-So the spring would rapidly swing the roof open at first, slow down to a halt, and then provide barely any support to the workers as the lift the roof the remaining distance.
-Since the object of this design to assist the workers, forcing them to lift the entire roof at all, even a short distance, is not acceptable.
-So additional forms of power were discussed and researched and one of the constraints was lifted to help make a final decision.
+Primarily, the spring will produce its maximum force when the least amount of force is needed and its minimum force when the most force is needed.
+The spring would rapidly swing the roof open at first, slow down to a halt, and then provide scarcely any support to the workers as they lift the roof the remaining distance.
+Since the object of this design is to assist the workers, forcing them to lift the entire roof at all, even a short distance, is not acceptable.
+Additional forms of power were discussed and researched and one of the constraints was lifted to help make a final decision.

 It was decided that the design shown in Figure 6-6 is still adequate for what we need, however, it will be modified slightly.
 The spring will not be used because of the reasons stated above.
 Compressed air will be utilized to cause the motion of the piston, which will move the piston arm.
-Originally this approach was thought of because the people of Lockheed Martin did not want to use compressed air, however, later in the semester they changed this constraint and this method became available.
-The air will come from an air container that they have that can produce a maximum pressure of 160 psi.
-Figure 8-1 shows the new interior of the cylinder.
+Originally this approach was not considered because Lockheed Martin did not want to use compressed air, however, late in the design process they changed this constraint and this method became available.
+The air will come from an air container that can produce a maximum pressure of 160 psi.
+Figure 7-1 shows the new interior of the cylinder.

-Figure 8-1: Schematic of Interior of Cylinder
+Figure 7-1: Schematic of Interior of Pneumatic Cylinder

 A new calculation needed to be completed to determine how much pressure will be needed to open the roof.
 The forces needed to open the roof were calculated earlier, so to determine the pressure the force is divided by the area of the piston.
-Table 8-1 and Figure 8-2 show the pressure verses the angle of the roof.
+Table 7-1 and Figure 7-2 show the pressure verses the angle of the roof.